-- 3. Costs that cannot be directly assigned are common costs, which shall be grouped into homogeneous cost categories.
-Each cost category shall be allocated based on direct analysis of the origin of the costs whenever possible.
-If direct analysis is not possible, common costs shall be allocated based upon an indirect costcausation. - 4.
-Whenever neither direct or indirect measures of cost causation can be found, the cost category shall be allocated based upon a general allocator.
+- d.
+Benefit.
+All activities or jurisdictions that benefit from a cost shall be allocated a portion of that cost. - IV.
+Residual.
+The residual of costs left after either direct or indirect assignment or allocation shall be allocated based upon an appropriate general allocator as defined in this CAAM. - V. Whenever neither direct or indirect measures of cost causation can be found, the cost category shall be allocated based upon a general allocator.

 A significant portion of NSPM's costs are incurred directly by NSPM.
-These costs are directly assigned or allocated based on the above principles to utilities, jurisdictions and to nonregulated business activities.
+These costs are directly assigned or allocated based on the above principles to utilities, jurisdictions, and to non-regulated business activities.
 Utility allocations are described in Section VII and jurisdictional allocations are described in Section IX.